Park and Trail Finder

 - Trails (Gravel)

-- Lake Hours - one hour before sunrise until one hour after sunset.
+- Lake Hours: 1 hour before sunrise until 1 hour after sunset.

 - Carry-on, non-motorized boats only.
 This includes canoes, kayaks, paddleboards, belly boats, sailboards, sailboats and small boats that can be carried to the lake.

 - Access to lake is only at the designated boat ramps.

 - Boat limit: 25.
 We ask that if you count 25 boats on the lake, please do not launch your boat.

 - No inner tubes; only multiple chambered inflatable craft such as belly boats.

 - Dogs must be on a leash at all times.

 To view a complete list of amenities and associated trail distances, visit our Plans, Maps & Reports webpage and view the Park Amenities Chart.For more information about this park, contact Parks, Open Space & Trails.

 McIntosh Lake is currently being developed as a master-planned Nature Area.